Sinova/Collisions/README.md

 > because I fixed some broken links from the old GitHub pages `.com/.io` switchover
 > (TODO upstream a fix)

-## todo

-- is everything related to `sort` unused, and should it be deleted?

 <hr/>

 **Collisions** is a JavaScript library for quickly and accurately detecting collisions between Polygons, Circles, and Points.
 It combines the efficiency of a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) for broad-phase searching and the accuracy of the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (SAT) for narrow-phase collision testing.